1961 Pacific typhoon season: Typhoon Tess

+Between March 21 and 22, winds aloft and surface observations in Truk Atoll (now Chuuk Lagoon) indicated a weak tropical storm passing south of the atoll and was intensifying.
+A reconnaissance aircraft on March 23 indicated a weak circulation, with winds of about 30 km/h.
+The next day, another reconnaissance aircraft mission revealed Tess had winds of about 85 km/h, issuing the first alert on Tropical Storm Tess.
+On March 25, Tess upgraded to typhoon status south of Yap, with maximum surface winds of about 140 km/h.
+Reports from Yap indicated a minimum atmospheric pressure of 989 hPa.
+Tess began to recurve after passing Yap, and by March 28, Tess reached its peak intensity, with winds of about 250 km/h.
+After peaking peak intensity, Tess started to weaken, and recurved on March 30.
+The final advisory was issued on March 31, as winds fell below 50 km/h.

+Some considerable damage was reported during the storm.
+On March 25 at 2255Z, maximum peak gusts reached 90 km/h.
+3.6 in of rain fell during its passage, with no rise in tides.
+Preliminary reports showed some significant damage to trees and houses.
+No deaths were reported from Tess.

 Tropical Depression Viola

+Viola hit Vietnam as a tropical depression.

 Typhoon Alice

 Typhoon Alice formed to the east of the Philippines on the 17th of May.
 Alice quickly strengthened and passed directly over Hong Kong with gusts of 85 mph on the 18th before recurving through the Chinese Mainland.

 The hurricane signal was again like Mary in 1960, not strictly justified as sustained winds were far-fledged from hurricane force.

 Sustained winds in Hong Kong never reached hurricane force; maximum 60-minute winds reached 90 km/h in Waglan Island and 83 km/h at the RHKO.
 4 people were killed and 20 people were injured in Hong Kong.